 The Village places great significance on its code enforcement program.
 Code enforcement is intended to maintain the quality of life in neighborhoods and preserve property values.
-It is what keeps our community looking good.
-A part-time police officer has been assigned to this effort 20 hours each week and these hours include some weekend and evening shifts.
+It is what keeps our community looking nice.
+Part-time Code Enforcement Officer David Harrison has been assigned to this effort 20 hours each week.
 Here are some of the violations that the officer is looking for:

 - High weeds exceeding eight inches, refuse and recycling containers and other items out to the curb prior to 5:00 p.m. on the Sunday before pick-up (per Village Ordinance 8-6-5: Deposits in the Streets)